55 Rapid-Fire Icebreaker Activities For Any Group

 Networking Bingo

-Each contestant is issued with a pre-printed bingo card and a pen.
+Each contestant is issued a pre-printed bingo card and a pen.
 The card should have 5-7 unique characteristics.
-Each member is then required to move around (network) the room and identify another team member who fits the details in the sheet.
+Everyone is released to move around (network) the room and identify a team member who fits one of the details in the sheet.
 That person then signs the box.
-Once a player has all of his/her choices filled, that person yells BINGO!
-And everyone stops to allow that person to read the traits.
-One rule is that no name should be used more than once.
-Once a winner is determined, the winner’s card can be used to introduce the rest of the team members
+No name should be used more than once per bingo card.

 Seating Plan